rwaldron/tc39-notes/es8/2017-03/mar-23.md

 CP: Yeah, we were doing more work on the module evaluation? phase...
 We settled on the idea of simply making sure all these imports can be created during evaluation and if they're not ready we throw an error.
 In the previous proposal we were still evaluating the importer source text and then running an extra step to make sure everything was ready.
 The conclusion is in node today you cannot do those things.
 You cannot have circular dependencies in this way because the export update hasn't been created yet.
 We were trying to solve a problem that wasn't really a problem.

-AK: going back to teh previous dicussion, you basically cause the module to export all the things that anyone tried to get from it, and then if that fails you get an error.
+AK: Going back to teh previous dicussion, you basically cause the module to export all the things that anyone tried to get from it, and then if that fails you get an error.

 MM: What is "tried to cause the module to export anything anyone tried to get from it"?